Wanderingidea/MSWSACC/README.md

 After each cycle of the (deterministic) PRNG is complete, after 2^64 generated integers, it gets another 8 bytes as the new input for the PRNG from STDIN.<br>
 MSWSACC compiles without problems with Freepascal under Linux x86_64 and armv7l cpu architectures.

-### Usage example with a True Random Number generator (like ESPTRNG) connected at /dev/ttyUSB0:
+### Usage example with a True Random Number generator connected at /dev/ttyUSB0:
 `mswsacc < /dev/ttyUSB0 > test.bin` generates random 32 bit unsigned integers until CTRL-C is pressed<br>
 `mswsacc 200 < /dev/ttyUSB0 > test.bin` generates 200 random 32 bit unsigned integers